czbiohub-sf/utilities/README.md

 If the script defines a function named `get_default_requirements` it will call that function to set instance requirements for your job, so you do not need to specify them.

 If you write custom scripts that follow these conventions, `evros` will be able to run them.
 A template script is included as an example.
 To run custom scripts, use the `--branch` option.
 First, create a new branch of the repo, then write your script (or modify an existing one).
 Once you've committed your changes, push them back to this repo.
+You can't launch jobs with local scripts.
 The batch job will run `git checkout [branch]` at runtime.

 ```zsh